By Mary Kretzmann

 “It is important, therefore, to come together physically with an uplifted consciousness.
 That flash generated in the astral world reflects the couple’s state of consciousness, especially as they felt during the moment of physical union.”

-Some sensitive, intuitive parents report feeling the soul being born to their family in that moment; and that the soul feels like a fully conscious, matures presence that then becomes the baby.
+Some sensitive, intuitive parents report feeling the soul being born to their family in that moment; and that the soul feels like a fully conscious, mature presence that then becomes the baby.
 Some parents say they can sense something of the soul’s strengths and challenges, and how to best guide that soul, once he or she is born, and ready for the School of Life.
 It is by no means every devotee parent who feels these things – but it does happen, and it helps shine some light on this topic.

 Some of these things can be given to a child in small doses whenever the “birds and the bees” questions come up.
 They appreciate this image of a flash of light that calls the child’s soul to the parents.
 You know your child, and you will know if and when to share any of these things.
 It is comforting for the child to know that we are always the soul – but sometimes we have a physical body, and sometimes (such as after death, and before life) we have an astral body, made of energy and light.
 I have seen these ideas help many children, young and old.

 Paramhansa Yogananda also taught that when the flash occurs, from the sperm and ovum uniting, the new body starts to create the medulla oblongata, the seat of the “ego” in the body.
 He sometimes referred to the ego as the “soul identified with the body.”
-Interestingly, I first heard about some of the metaphysical aspects of the medulla in a pre-med Anatomy and Physiology class at University of New Hampshire, in the 1970’s.
+Interestingly, I first heard about some of the metaphysical aspects of the medulla in a pre-med Anatomy and Physiology class at the University of New Hampshire, in the 1970s.
 The professor, in front of 500 students, said the medulla is the most metaphysical point in the body, and that it is also called the “mouth of God”, and it is where life force enters the body.
 I later heard these same things when I came on this spiritual path less than a year later, and I have since wondered if he had read Yogananda’s teachings!

 All of this knowledge serves our children as they grow older, and must make moral decisions in their personal lives, as well as in the various ethical questions that can come up in an ever-advancing, scientific society that continues to offer us more options individually, and as a society.
 The scope of this book is not meant to serve as a precise ethical guide on any of these related issues, but rather give you tools with which to guide your children in how they might make their own decision on these things.
-The knowledge in this chapter can at least serve as a guiding light in weighing out pros and cons of various issues, and can especially serve to stem the tide of pronounced spiritual relativism that can sometimes enter such discussions.
+The knowledge in this chapter can at least serve as a guiding light in weighing out the pros and cons of various issues, and can especially serve to stem the tide of pronounced spiritual relativism that can sometimes enter such discussions.
 I will address some of these issues in another chapter about dating, and will leave this chapter on this high note:

 It is truly a gift to us all that Paramhansa Yogananda, a God-realized Master, made so many teachings available regarding all areas of life.
 As the age progresses, these things will work their way into the general knowledge of the culture, at least for sincere seekers.
 It is already happening in many ways.
 Swami Kriyananda writes: